 Lucas was forced to leave his home country and ministry in 2015, but is currently training pastors and church leaders who still live there.
-His ministry consists of translating biblical resources into his mother tongue, corresponding regularly with church leaders, and organizing training conferences for pastors.
-He and his wife have three daughters.
+His ministry consists of translating biblical resources into his mother tongue, corresponding regularly with church leaders, and organizing training for pastors.
+He and his wife have four daughters.

 Testimony of Conversion